 A fiercely aggressive Italian thoroughbred that makes no compromise in its search for speed

 The Diamante SV is Basso's best aero road bike, designed for out-and-out speed.
 Basso set out with one goal for the Diamante SV, to create a true Italian race bike.
 SV stands for ‘Super Veloce’ (super speed) and there have been no compromises made.
-The geometry forces a low and long position that would be expected from an Italian superbike.
-Basso offers a ‘comfort kit’ that increases the stack by 20mm although, in reality, this only brings the handlebars inline with most other brands’ aggressive positions.
-Handling is sharp with light touches and subtle shifts in body weight are translated to confident and precise cornering.
+Despite looking to have an aggressive geometry, the stack and reach numbers tell a different story of a reasonably relaxed position, and Basso also offers a ‘comfort kit’ that increases the stack by 20mm.
+However, handling is kept sharp with short chain stays, meaning light touches and subtle shifts in body weight are translated to confident and precise cornering.

 The Astra is a great option for those with slimmer wallets and stiffer backs who seek that Basso race DNA